bucketfulofsunshine/Lunia-For-Good-Parties/README.md

 ### Q: Any known bugs?

 A: *Yes*.
-This literally steals Dorn's TOB quest & alters the content so Lunia functions without him.
+This literally steals Dorn's TOB quest & alters the content so Lunia can be accessed without him.
 That means, if you have Dorn in your party, the quest **won't start**.
+And, if the mod is installed, then Dorn's normal quest won't fuction as intended. *Please* don't install this if you intend to use him as a companion.

 ### Q: Any future plans?

 A:

 * Version 1.0 will allow the party to travel to Lunia & complete an altered version of Dorn's questline.
-* Version 2.0 & beyond will expand Lunia with new sidequests.
-E.g. meeting Mercy Whitedove instead of Bolard Firejaw, hunting down fugitives on the Scroll of Retribution, & new ways to empower weapons bearing the Eye of Tyr upgrade.
+* Version 2.0 will expand Lunia with new sidequests.
+E.g. meeting Mercy Whitedove instead of Bolard Firejaw, hunting down fugitives on the Scroll of Retribution, & add new ways to empower weapons with the Eye of Tyr upgrade.
+* Version 3.0 will provide compatibility without taking a sledgehammer to the dialogue & area scripts.
+Aka allow you to install the mod without breaking Dorn in TOB.

 ## CHANGELOG